Pradyumancoder/ZEE5-CLONE/README.md

-ZEE% is one of the best online streaming platform
+ZEE5 is one of the best online streaming platform

 The TripVillas website has been cloned by myself and my team of 4 members as project of our construct week at Masai School over 5 days.